 TLG has collected and digitized most literary texts written in Greek from Homer to the fall of Byzantium in AD 1453.
 Its goal is to create a comprehensive digital library of Greek literature from antiquity to the present era.

 A comprehensive scholarly, multi-disciplinary full-text database, including many peer-reviewed journals.
 In addition to full text, this database offers indexing and abstracts for journals and other publications including monographs, reports, conference proceedings, etc. The database features PDF content going back as far as 1887, with the majority of full text titles in native (searchable) PDF format.
-Searchable cited references are provided for more than 1,400 journals.

 The authoritative style manual for source citations in the humanities—including literature, history, and the arts.
 This Chicago style is the preferred style for the Biblical Studies, Biblical Counseling and History Departments of The Master's University.